Accounting Small Business Advice

 There’s a theme occurring here: preparation and forward-planning is key!
 It’s important to also submit your statutory accounts with plenty of time to spare in case you get rejected, so you’ll still have plenty of time to resubmit them.
 You can even sign up for email reminders if you’re nervous about missing your company’s deadline.

-Note: When your company is formed, the first accounting reference date (ARD) will be the last day of the month you incorporated your company of the following year.
-Your ARD will then be on that day each year.
+Note: When your company is formed, its first accounting reference date (ARD) is set as the last day of the month in which the first anniversary of incorporation falls.

 Tip 5: File online